Organize your stay Australia

 Driver's license Driver's license Australia

-in addition to your national license, you needan international license to drive in Australia.
+In addition to your national license, you needan international license to drive in Australia.
 On site, the company may refuse to rent you a car, without any refund, if you are unable to produce the required documents.
 Remember to apply for your international license before you leave (valid for 3 years, obtained free of charge, but with a processing time of several months).
 Pre-application is made online on the ANTS website, and paper documents must then be sent to confirm the application.
 A word of advice: if you're short of time, you can request a NAATI (National Accreditation Authority for Translators and Interpreters) certified translation of your driving license.
 This is an official translation recognized by the Australian government.
 It's a quicker and more cost-effective solution, but be warned that the translation is worthless without its French original, so make sure you have both your French license and the translation when you drive.

-driving.
+Driving.
 Australians drive on the left.
 Be extremely careful at intersections, where people will naturally turn left first.
 You should also be aware that most vehicles are automatic (except campervans).
-There are two useful signs: " No Through Road " and " Turn left anytime with care ", which means you can turn left with care at an intersection when the light is red. with very few exceptions, speed is regulated at 50 or 60 km/h in towns and 100 km/h on roads and freeways, which can vary from state to state.
+There are two useful signs: " No Through Road " and " Turn left anytime with care ", which means you can turn left with care at an intersection when the light is red.
+With very few exceptions, speed is regulated at 50 or 60 km/h in towns and 100 km/h on roads and freeways, which can vary from state to state.
 There are many types of speed cameras (twins, on-board, red-light cameras, etc.).
 Cameras are also installed on certain roads to measure the average speed between two sections of the route.
 In all cases, the police strictly enforce the law, whether you're a foreigner or not.
-Beware of drink-driving: 0.05% alcohol in the blood is the maximum legal limit (which corresponds to the maximum limit of 0.5 in France, but beware: in Australia, drinks served in bars can exceed one unit of alcohol, so it's best to limit yourself to one glass).
+Beware of drinking and driving: 0.05% alcohol in the blood is the maximum legal limit (which corresponds to the maximum limit of 0.5 in France, but beware: in Australia, drinks served in bars can be larger than one unit of alcohol, so it's best to limit yourself to just one glass).
 In some (most) states, it is an offence to have an open can of beer in the passenger compartment.
-Similarly, using a telephone while driving is prohibited, including sending and receiving messages. off the main roads.
-There are some basic rules of survival to be observed when setting off on an adventure, particularly in 4x4 vehicles, in desert regions.
-It's important to prepare your trip well, seek local advice and make your route known to the police or rangers in national parks.
-Make sure you have, at the very least, a full tank or tanks (never go below half their capacity), detailed road maps, a spare wheel and water supplies.
-It may be useful to have a satellite phone or emergency satellite transmitter (rental often possible with 4x4s), or at worst a Telstra NextG phone.
+Similarly, using a telephone while driving is prohibited, including sending and receiving messages.

 Health Health Australia